Browse Rentals

 Your compost needs a quick check of carbon-to-nitrogen levels, improving the compost aeration, monitoring the moisture levels, shredding the materials properly, and adding the microorganisms.
 Further, focus on maintaining a proper temperature and be patient, as composting is a natural process.

-Maria has started an apartment composting system and enjoys the benefits of in-house, high-quality compost.
-She has reduced her home waste by around 50%.
+Maria started an apartment composting systemand now has in-house, high-quality compost.
+She has reduced her home waste by around 50%, and can now grow some of her own vegetables in rich, fertile soil.

 Conclusion